TSE-RUST/trader/README.md

 # Some adaptations
 In the case of buy_market max_price is lower than min_price, then max_price=min_price, the opposite in the case of sell_market, if this occours is an exploitation of the market. buy_market and sell_market in a trade could be the same, if this, is another exploitation.
+It can be returned also a rest of good along with the EUR good, because in the first trade there can be the possibility that the goods or prices in the sell_market could change, so it tries to sell all goods at the maximum price as possible, and return the rest.